OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ---
-title: Enable delegate access scenarios in an Outlook add-in
+title: Enable shared folders and shared mailbox scenarios in an Outlook add-in
-description: 'Briefly describes delegate access and discusses how to configure add-in support.' ms.date: 06/11/2021
+description: 'Discusses how to configure add-in support for shared folders and shared mailboxes.' ms.date: 06/15/2021
 localization_priority: Normal
 ---

-# Enable delegate access scenarios in an Outlook add-in
+# Enable shared folders and shared mailbox scenarios in an Outlook add-in

-A mailbox owner can use the delegate access feature to [allow someone else to manage their mail and calendar](https://support.office.com/article/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926).
-This article specifies which delegate permissions the Office JavaScript API supports and describes how to enable delegate access scenarios in your Outlook add-in.
+This article describes how to enable shared folders (also known as delegate access) scenarios in your Outlook add-in, including which permissions the Office JavaScript API supports.
+Shared mailbox support is now in preview.

 > [!IMPORTANT]
 > Support for this feature was introduced in requirement set 1.8.
 See [clients and platforms](../reference/requirement-sets/outlook-api-requirement-sets.md#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.

 ## Supported setups

-The following sections describe supported configurations for shared folders and shared mailboxes.
-Other configurations aren't supported because the delegate access APIs may not work as expected.
+The following sections describe supported configurations for shared mailboxes (now in preview) and shared folders.
+The feature APIs may not work as expected in other configurations.

+To learn more about where add-ins do and do not activate in general, refer to the [Mailbox items available to add-ins](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins) section of the Outlook add-ins overview page.

 ### Shared folders